10 Signs Your Liver is Sluggish and Tips to Help Detoxify

 So, if we consumed a bit more than usual of these substances over the holiday season, our liver would have gotten a work out.

 Now is a great time to show your liver some love and help support it in doing its job.
-You can’t do a “liver detox” as such, as the liver is always detoxifying every minute of every day.
+You can’t do a “liver detox or liver cleanse” as such, as the liver is always detoxifying every minute of every day.
 What you can do though is improve its function and efficiency by supporting the specific detoxification pathways, while reducing the load and stress you put on it.

 Why is the liver important for health?

 Your liver detoxifies harmful substances in two steps.
 The first step, called Phase 1 liver detoxification, is using enzymes and oxygen to burn toxins, partially breaking them down making them water-soluble for easier elimination.
-The second step called Phase 2, combines these partially processed toxins with amino acids to make them less harmful and to removed from the body through watery fluids like bile and urine.
+The second step, called Phase 2, combines these partially processed toxins with amino acids to make them less harmful and enable them to be removed from the body through watery fluids like bile and urine.

 It is extremely important that both steps be in balance and are working efficiently.
 During Phase 1 free radicals are produced which, if excessive, can damage the liver cells.